Mariupol has fallen to Russia. Here's what that means for Ukraine

 Ukraine formally declared an end to its combat mission in Mariupol late Monday.
 Evacuations of Ukrainian soldiers from the Azovstal steel plant, Ukraine's last military holdout, began earlier that day.

-The Russian Defense Ministry says nearly 1,000 soldiers have surrendered since then, including dozens of wounded soldiers being treated at a hospital in the Donetsk region of Ukraine controlled by Russian and separatist forces.
+The Russian Defense Ministry says more than 1,700 Ukrainian fighters have surrendered since then, including dozens of wounded soldiers being treated at hospitals in the Donetsk region of Ukraine controlled by Russian and separatist forces.
+The International Committee of the Red Cross said it has registered hundreds of Ukrainian soldiers as prisoners of war.

 It is unclear how many Ukrainian soldiers remain in Mariupol.
 "The evacuation mission continues, it is overseen by our military and intelligence.
 The most influential international mediators are involved," said Ukrainian President Volodymyr Zelenskyy Wednesday.